← Back to all cloud security roles

 What a cloud security engineer actually does

 Strip away the title inflation and the job is this: you are the person who makes sure the cloud the rest of the company is building in is configured, monitored, and governed so that a single mistake doesn't become a breach.
 You don't own any one product the way a detection engineer owns the SIEM or an IAM architect owns the identity model - you own the seams between them.
+That seam ownership is what makes the role hard to pin down and, done well, indispensable: the breach almost never lives inside one team's neat box, it lives in the handoff nobody owned.

 On a normal week that means some mix of: